sophon-ai-algo/examples/simple/yolov34/README.md

 ## 2.2 prepare bmodel

+Bmodel must be compiled in SophonSDK dev docker.

 ### 2.2.1 fp32 bmodel

 use `scripts/download.sh` to download the yolov4.weights and yolov4.cfg, then use `scripts/gen_fp32bmodel.sh` to generate fp32 bmodel from `.cfg` and `.weights`, and `.bmodel` will be saved in `../data/models/`: